Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 effect were liked by Ewan so we decided to use the same effects accross all four pages.

 Ewan and I also decided that the headshot photo would look better inside the circle and the logo repeated accross the header instead so this was changed.
+To make the section for the signup button ('YES PLEASE') stand out more, Ewan and I decided to make the section a different colour to the rest of the page.
+He picked a soft pastel colour which is not too dominant on the page but still stands out enough.

 ## FEATURES